-A new single storey extension will be built on the right hand side of the current ED building.
-This will house six modern and spacious Resus bays.
+A new single storey extension has been built on the right hand side of the current ED building.
+This now houses six modern and spacious Resus bays.
 A further five rapid assessment and treatment bays will be created to improve the entrance and reception for patients arriving by ambulance.

 These changes will enhance patient safety within the ED and provide a much better patient experience.
 The improved working environment will help the ED team provide brilliant care for some of our most vulnerable patients and fulfil the recommendations made by the Care Quality Commission following their inspection late last year.